 Once the Judgment of Divorce is entered by the court and received by the party, he or she can take the Judgment of Divorce to the Division of Motor Vehicles and to the Social Security Administration to obtain a new driver license or I.D. card and a new Social Security card.

 These steps should be taken within a reasonable time after receiving the Judgment of Divorce because continuing to use the other party’s surname could invalidate the name change set forth in the Judgement.

-If you have questions or concerns about changing your surname incidental to your divorce, please contact us for a free consultation.
+If you have questions or concerns about changing your surname incidental to your divorce, please contact us for a 100% confidential consultation.

 Milwaukee, WI 53226